 Involved from the start but now engaged in other activities:

-DS-TT would not have existed in the current form without these two people.
+DS-TT would not have existed in its current form without these three co-founders.

-Egbert has a lot of experience with different types of Citroën.
-On the one hand, because at the time he worked in a Citroën garage as chief engineer and then gained a lot of experience in maintenance and repairs on the 2CV, Ami, BX, CX, DS and other types.
+Egbert has a lot of experience with a wide variity of Citroën models.
+On the one hand, because at the time he worked in a Citroën dealership as chief engineer and subsequently gained a lot of hands on experience in maintaining and repairing the 2CV, Ami, BX, CX, DS and other types.
 On the other hand, because the Citroën later became a big part of his life in the hobby sphere.

 Egbert has different DSs, an Ami and a C3 Pluriel.
+His major piece of technology is his Birotor.
+One of the few still on the road in The Netherlands.
 He himself has converted a DS into a four-door DS convertible.

 Egbert is chairman of DS-TT.
 Egbert gained experience in managing teams during the time that he was director of a psychiatric hospital.

-These days he has a lot of time for his favorite pastime: tinkering!
+These days he has a lot of time for his favourite pastime: tinkering!

-Henk is the most experienced DS man in the team.
-He started his career in a Citroën garage in 1970.
-So he delivered the DS new to customers for years and of course experienced maintenance and repairs for much longer.
+Henk is the most experienced DS specialist in the team.
+He started his career in a Citroën workshop in 1970.
+He actually delivered brand new DS and ID models to customers for years and of course experienced maintenance and repairs for much longer.

 In the meantime, the experience has been extended to ‘strange’ brands such as Volvo.